 - Advanced: $266 a month

 As we saw above, these website builders (like Weebly and Wix) are for creating simple websites.
-If you’re working on something more complicated and want to create your website yourself to save some money, WordPress is your best shot.
+If you’re working on something more complicated and want to create your website yourself to save some money, WordPress.org is a great option.